mattsunner/mattsunner/README.md

 # About Me

-Developer & consultant with a background in data processing automation, API development, and change management consulting with a focus on future state technological advances in financial analysis.
+Developer & financial analyst with a background in financial modeling, consulting, automation development, and change management with a focus on fusing modern technologies to streamline the financial analysis process.

 ### You Can Follow me Here